-You may have heard rumours that Twitter is dead and nobody uses it anymore.
-But, Twitter is alive and well in Canada.
-Forty-two per cent of us are on Twitter and 45 per cent of users are on it daily.
-This is where we go for breaking news and to connect with journalists, policymakers and politicians.
+Twitter is alive and well in Canada.
+Forty-two per cent of us are on Twitter and half of those users are on it daily.
+This is where we go for breaking news and to connect with journalists, businesses and politicians.

 Canadian Media Consumption Trends

 After several years of decline, the 2020 pandemic has more Canadians checking out the news from mainstream media outlets.
 In fact, we’re spending about a half an hour more each day consuming news content.

 Most of this growth is in digital formats and TV.
 Digital now accounts for 53 per cent of all Canadian media minutes.
 Still, overall reliance on mainstream media news channels continues to trend downward.

 What’s not down?
 Time spent on the Internet.
 Thanks in part to COVID-19, more than three-quarters of Canadians are spending more than three hours a day online and 15 per cent are spending more than eight hours a day.

 An Integrated Digital Media and Marketing Framework